Are Tracks Worth It? Pros and Cons

 Increased Fuel Consumption

-More powerful engines (800 to 1000cc) tend to deal with the added dress more easily because they do not have to work as hard as a smaller engine (400 to 650cc).
+More powerful engines (800 to 1000cc) tend to deal with the added stress more effortlessly because they do not have to work as hard as a smaller engine (400 to 650cc).

 More Expensive

-A set of tracks cost about four to five times more than tires.
+A set of tracks costs about four to five times more than tires.
 Expect to pay $4000 or more for quality ATV tracks.
-Used tracks in good condition usually go for $2000 to $3000 or so.
+Used tracks in good condition usually go for $2000 to $3000.
 UTV tracks are even more expensive.

 A set of tracks take up quite a lot of storage space whenever they are not in use.
 Whether this is an issue depends on how much space you have to spare.